HealthIntegrative Health

 Why Health Education Matters

-With the right information, you can:
+With health education you can:

 • Understand the risks and benefits of your daily choices